Namespaces¶

 http://my-service.other-namespace.svc.cluster.local

-Cross-namespace traffic is allowed by default unless restricted by policy.
+Cross-namespace traffic is allowed by default unless restricted by NetworkPolicy.
+Namespaces partition names, not the network.

 Resource Governance¶